Galamso: Early history

 It is difficult to trace when the history of the town starts.
 And it is so troublesome to single out the early history of the town from the history of the whole of the Hararghe highlands.
 But for accuracy purposes, and to construct a relevant historical order, it is better to discuss those tales that directly focus to the town itself.
 Accordingly, some data obtained from oral history and written sources, which might describe the antique nature of the town, are not presented here.
-These include specially the one that related to the ancient Harala people, whom we know only through their legends and few descriptions in the works of some scholars.
+These include specially the one that related to the ancient Harla people, whom we know only through their legends and few descriptions in the works of some scholars.

 All of our sources (oral and written) dignify the importance of a man mentioned above as Aw Seid in the birth of the town.
 It is said that Aw Seid was appointed by Sheikh Abadir, the then chief Islamic scholar in Harar, to preach Islam to the Oromos around Gelemso in the second half of the 13th century.
 Hence, as the sources say, Aw Seid came with his family and settled at Gelemso.
 He built the first mosque of the town, but he had little success in converting the local Oromos to Islam.
 Latter, he disagreed with the Ittu Oromo and returned to Harar, where he died and buried according to legends.

 However, some of the most notable scholars who studied the case deeply, such as Ulrich Bräukamper, suggest that the Islamization effort of Aw Seid could be a phenomenon of latter ages (i.e. after the 16th century), an argument that has a good ground, as far we consider the starting period of the mutual interdependence between the Muslims of the southeast and their Oromo neighbors.
 But one thing that deserves attention here is the recurrent appearance of a name Aw Seid or Seid Ali in the long list of Harari saints, from which we may infer the saint called so was not a mere a legendary man only.
 (For example, he might have been engraved in Harar after his mission had failed in the land of the Ittu Oromo).
 For all, detail investigations would clarify the real story.